dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-5-advanced-metrics.md

 ---
 title: "More advanced metrics"
-description: Getting started with the dbt and MetricFlow
+description: Getting started with the dbt Semantic Layer
-hoverSnippet: Learn how to get started with the dbt and MetricFlow
+hoverSnippet: Learn how to get started with the dbt Semantic Layer
-pagination_next: "best-practices/how-we-build-our-metrics/semantic-layer-7-conclusion"
+pagination_next: "best-practices/how-we-build-our-metrics/semantic-layer-6-terminology"
 ---

 ## More advanced metric types